tnramalho/nestjs-rocket-email/README.md

-# nestjs-rocket-email
+# nestjs-mailer

-Advanced access control guard for NestJS
+A NestJs module for sending email